 Integrated chat rooms, watch parties, and live react videos are just a few of the unique features that make the service a solid option for social cord cutters.

 Dive in to all the details in our Vidgo review.

 What is Vidgo TV?

-Vidgo calls itself a social TV streaming platform.
+Vidgo is a social TV streaming platform.
 Since jumping on the scene a few years ago, it’s quickly become a suitable cable alternative and a decent competitor to other streaming platforms like Hulu Live and Sling TV.

 What makes it different is the social sharing features and mobile-first platform it offers.
 If you don’t often watch TV alone or enjoy watching shows on your phone, give Vidgo a try.